 Scrapping your vehicle

 If you decide that you want to scrap it, you should sell it to a scrap yard.
 There are rules about its disposal, both for environmental reasons and to combat theft, so you should seek an authorized treatment facility to do this.
 It is illegal for a scrap yard to pay you with cash, and they must ask you for proof of identity.
-Most importantly, you should receive a Certificate of Destruction (COD) within four weeks as evidence that you are no longer its owner.
+Most importantly, you should receive a Certificate of Destruction (COD) within 7 days as evidence that you are no longer its owner.
 If you have scrapped your car and do not have this certificate you could be fined £80.
-Contact the DVLA if you have not received the COD within four weeks.
+Contact the DVLA if you have not received the COD within 7 days.

 Using a vehicle sale agreement

 It is a simple legal contract between the seller and the buyer with the exchange agreed on a sold as seen basis.
 It is a reminder to both parties of what should be included and checked to avoid later complications.

 The agreement is a legally binding full and final settlement, giving you peace of mind even if there are problems with it.

 It sets out the important details a seller should check before selling one, which will avoid issues later, or cause the sale price to be reduced.

 It protects the seller from incomplete payment by including an obligation that the buyer to pay the full amount within a defined timeline before they can take ownership.

 Please note that the information provided on this page:

 - Does not provide a complete or authoritative statement of the law;